Shiraz: Demographics

+Ethnicity

+The majority of the population are Persian.
+Most of the population of Shiraz are Muslim.
+Shiraz also was home to a 20,000-strong Jewish community, although most emigrated to the United States and Israel in the latter half of the 20th century.
+Along with Tehran and Isfahan, Shiraz is one of the handful of Iranian cities with a sizable Jewish population and more than one active synagogue.
+Shiraz also has a significant Baháʼí Faith population, the largest in the country after Tehran.
+There are currently two functioning churches in Shiraz, one Armenian and the other Anglican.

+Population

+At the time of the 2006 National Census, the city's population was 1,204,882 in 265,637 households.
+The following census in 2011 counted 1,460,665 people in 416,141 households.
+The 2016 census measured the population of the city as 1,565,572 people in 477,916 households.

 Geography

+The city of Shiraz, the capital of Fars province, is located at 52 degrees 32 minutes east longitude and 29 degrees 36 minutes north latitude, and is 919 kilometers from Tehran.
+In the first official census of Iran in 1335, the city of Shiraz with a population of 170,659 people was the sixth most populous city in Iran.
 Shiraz is located in the south of Iran and the northwest of Fars province.
 It is built in a green plain at the foot of the Zagros Mountains 1500 m above sea level.
 Shiraz is 800 km south of Tehran.

 A seasonal river, Dry River, flows through the northern part of the city and on into Maharloo Lake.
 As of 1920, the area had a large forest of oak trees.

 Gardens

 Shiraz contains a considerable number of gardens.
 Due to population growth in the city, many of these gardens may be lost to give way to new developments.
 Although some measures have been taken by the Municipality to preserve these gardens, many illegal developments still endanger them.